 - Use Museum equipment and exhibits safely and appropriately.

 - Pets are not allowed at the Museum.
 Service animals welcome.

 While at the Museum, we request that all guests adhere to the following Code of Conduct:

 - Guests are asked to model positive behaviors and treat other visitors with kindness and respect.

 - Offensive, abusive or threatening language or behavior toward other guests and/or Museum staff will not be tolerated.
 This includes hate language or symbolism, as well as wearing or otherwise displaying profane or obscene content on clothing or elsewhere on one’s person.

 - Firearms or weapons of any kind are not allowed in the Museum.

 - In addition to the rules stated above, the Museum does not tolerate any activity that threatens Museum operations, disrupts the ability to provide a safe, welcoming, family-oriented environment, or is illegal under city, state and/or federal law.

-Museum staff reserves the right to refuse admission, revoke membership and/or remove any person for any reason without refund, including violating the Code of Conduct or exhibiting unsafe, inappropriate or disruptive behavior, or behavior likely to cause damage.
+Museum staff reserves the right to refuse admission, revoke membership and/or remove any person for any reason without refund, including violating the Code of Conduct, to control occupancy or for exhibiting unsafe, inappropriate or disruptive behavior, or behavior likely to cause damage.

 The Museum reserves the right to update these policies at any time.
 Please contact Museum staff with any questions, needs or concerns.